Senate Taiwan Caucus

 The bipartisan United States Senate Taiwan Caucus focuses exclusively on improving American-Taiwanese relations.
-It currently has 33 members in the 117th congress.
+It has 31 members in the 119th congress.
 Its counterpart in the House is the Congressional Taiwan Caucus.

 History

-The Caucus was established on September 17, 2003.
+The caucus was established on September 17, 2003.
 Founding members of the caucus are: Senators George Allen (R-VA), Tim Johnson (D-SD), Byron Dorgan (D-ND), Dick Durbin (D-IL), Ben Nelson (D-NE), Jay Rockefeller (D-WV), Kit Bond (R-MO), Jon Kyl (R-AZ), Jeff Sessions (R-AL), Saxby Chambliss (R-GA) and Jim Inhofe (R-OK).
 By November 2003 the caucus had 18 members, including Tom Daschle and Trent Lott.
 The Senate Taiwan caucus had 24 members in 2011, and was active in applying pressure to uphold Taiwanese interests during Hu Jintao's visit to the US in that year.

 Members

-There is no official source available to the public regarding the accurate list of the caucus.
-According to public information including news reports, this membership information is as of 2024.
+This is the list of members as of 2026.
+18 of the 30 members are Republicans, and 12 are Democrats.